tlapack/tlapack/CONTRIBUTING.md

 int n = m + m;
 ```

 are equivalent, and deduce the type `int` for `n`.
-The former is very useful and allows us to write generic functions and classes templated by other abstract classes.
 We suggest avoiding the usage of `auto` in the following cases:

 1. When the type is known, like in [nrm2](include/tlapack/blas/nrm2.hpp):